The Leaf Peeper Tour

 Kent Falls in Connecticut - Google Images/Christian Linwood

 Continuing north towards Massachusetts you won't want to miss the picturesque West Cornwall Covered Bridge or the charming town of Cornwall where you will find vineyards and plenty of great restaurants for the foodie crowd.
 If you are in the area on Labor Day weekend, be sure to check out the Goshen Fair, assuming enormous (and delicious) smoked turkey legs, lumberjack competitions, and axe throwing is your thing.

 It's now time to head into the fury of reds and golds that are the Berkshire mountains.
 Here you will find art galleries, exquisite restaurants, and more of life's finer things in Great Barrington, MA.
 If hiking is on your list, don't miss Beartown State Forest which boasts over 12,000 acres of beautiful hiking terrain.
 Keep heading north to Mount Greylock State Reservation where you climb the 92ft War Veteran's Memorial Tower atop Massachusetts' tallest peak where you will be rewarded with a 100-mile panoramic view of the surrounding greenspace.

 War Veteran's Memorial Tower

 Now you are ready to head into the state most associated with fall foliage and countryside splendor, Vermont.
-Visit stylish Manchester for known for its quintessential examples of New England Architecture and head north from there to Burlington where you will find the Church Street Marketplace for unique shopping and dining experiences within walking distance to beautiful Lake Champlain.
+Visit stylish Manchester, which is known for its quintessential examples of New England architecture, and head north from there to Burlington where you will find the Church Street Marketplace for unique shopping and dining experiences within walking distance to beautiful Lake Champlain.

 Church Street Marketplace